veewee/reflecta/README.md

 ### Psalm support

+This package is created with type-safety and error awareness in mind.

-In order to have better type completions, this package is shipped with a psalm plugin.
+In order to have better type inference, this package comes shipped with a psalm plugin.
 You can enable it by:

 ```
 ./vendor/bin/psalm-plugin enable 'VeeWee\Reflecta\Psalm\Plugin'
 ```
 > Requires vimeo/psalm 5+

+## Components

+This package provides following components:

+* [ArrayAccess](/docs/array-access.md): helps you read from and write to arrays.
+* [Iso](/docs/isomorphisms.md): Provides bidirectional transformations on your data.
+* [Lens](/docs/lens.md): Separate your data from it's structure
+* [Reflect](/docs/reflect.md): helps you read from and write to objects in a runtime-safe context.

 ## Inspiration